Lesson video

 Violently lunged at the boy.

-What punctuation mark do we need before but, that's right, it is a comma.
+What punctuation mark do we need before but?
+That's right, it is a comma.

-Comma, but the fearless warrior, I like that way to refer to the boy, especially at this moment 'cause he's been fearless as he swipes his sword.
+But the fearless warrior, I like that way to refer to the boy, fear, especially at this moment.

-A nice adverb choice there, very precise.
+The fearless warrior determinedly, a nice adverb choice there, very precise.

 Determinedly swung his sword.

-Full stop, 'cause it's the end of the sentence.
+Full stop 'cause it's the end of the sentence.

-Enraged, comma, the monster violently lunged at the boy.
+Enraged, comma, the monster violently lunged at the boy, comma, but the fearless warrior determinedly swung his sword.

-Great, I now want to do a simple sentence for effect here, because we've had a quite a long compound sentence just before it.
+Great, I now want to do a simple sentence for effect here, because we've had quite a long compound sentence just before it.

 So I think I might just say quite simply, he had done it, full stop.